vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part2.md

        * Change unlimited to 10 gig and 10 million RU
        * Create cluster
        * Save and generate password
-           * Log into server "db1" and save it.
            *  Save your password in buttercup.
        * Save cert by following commands.
            * I suggest you save the contents of the cert file in Buttercup.
        * Copy connection string
-           * Select Python and PSYcopg2
+           * Select "Parameters ONLY:
 	   * Save cert as a not in buttercup.
 	   * You could also save the export  connection option.
        * If not done yet, select your cluster and click on "Connect" button un the upper right corner.